spdx-github/IndustriesOfEnceladus/README.md

 ## Features
 ### Changes
- - Adds four docking bays to the OCP-209 (extends to the DD variant)
+ - Adds four docking bays to the OCP-209 (extends to the DD and SNAP variants)
+ - Reworks all ship colliders in the interest of better performance
+ - Subcolliders (MPUs and cargo baffles) too
+ - Extends some default functionalities on the backend like a ship-name filter on UpgradeGroups and removal of hard caps on drone tuning

 ### Ships
  - SSE Cothon-2200-XL: expands crew space to 6, increases flight comfort, adds a set of left-right translatory thrusters and optimises the manual firing binds